 Liquidity is just as important if you don’t have an SMSF but are saving for retirement.
 You should consider how much can you afford to keep in superannuation (where it’s generally locked up until after you retire) and how much should be invested outside of superannuation.
 You also need to consider how much should you keep in cash, and how much in other less liquid asset classes which may offer higher returns over the medium to long term.

 The final investment strategy requirement for the SMSF trustee is to consider whether they have adequate levels of life and disability insurance for their members.

 Sound financial plans can be put into jeopardy if the main ‘bread winner’ or the person who cares for their dependents suffers a serious illness or dies without insurance

 What does it all mean to me?

-At Manoeuvre Wealth, we can help you with a carefully considered investment strategy that considers insurance, risk and asset allocation to your financial and retirement goals.
+At Moiler Wealth, we can help you with a carefully considered investment strategy that considers insurance, risk and asset allocation to your financial and retirement goals.
 A Self Managed Superannuation Fund can be an excellent vehicle to help reach these goals.

-To better understand the areas that we can help at different stages of your life, please view the Manoeuvre Wealth Astute Wheel – a fast easy visual guide on the areas for discussion based on your circumstances.
+To better understand the areas that we can help at different stages of your life, please view the Moiler Wealth Astute Wheel – a fast easy visual guide on the areas for discussion based on your circumstances.

 We are always available for an obligation free discussion, so please contact us.